Vladimír Cifranič

-Vladimír Cifranič (born 10 January 1975) is a former Slovak football defender and manager who currently manages Púchov.
+Vladimír Cifranič (born 10 January 1975) is a Slovak professional football manager and former player who played as a defender.
+He is currently the manager of FC Tatran Prešov.

 Coaching career

 In September 2013, Cifranič was appointed as the assistant manager of AS Trenčín under manager Martin Ševela.
 On 12 September 2017, manager Martin Ševela was fired and Cifranič took over his position together with Roman Marčok.
 In the summer 2018, the club hired Ricardo Moniz as the new manager, with Cifranič under him as his assistant.
 Moniz re-signed already after 3 months, and Cifranič was once again appointed as the new manager on 29 October 2018.
 After his own request, Cifranič resigned on 20 March 2019.